DoSomething/legacy-website/documentation/README.md

 This is the **Phoenix API** for working with the [DoSomething.org](https://dosomething.org) platform.

+Refer to this [document](https://github.com/DoSomething/phoenix/wiki/Creating-And-Updating-Phoenix-Endpoints) for creating or updating endpoints in the **Phoenix API**.

 ## Authentication
 The Services API endpoints use Drupal sessions to authenticate and authorize requests.